 The success of any organization depends on its ability to evolve in a dynamic environment.
 As change amplifies, organizations are eager to capitalize on strategic opportunities.
 In particular, the focus is on innovation that increases stakeholder value WITHIN current resource constraints.

 The role of a Business Analyst is to provide professional expertise to help the organization work smarter to achieve its mission.
 The program provides the analyst with a modern tool set that integrates the best from proven methodologies such as Six Sigma, Lean, Agile, Theory of Constraints, as well as traditional Systems Development Lifecycle.
-By applying theory through realistic scenarios, Analysts develop their communication, problem solving and implementation skills to translate business possibilities and parameters into solutions.
+By applying theory to realistic scenarios, Analysts develop their communication, problem solving and implementation skills to translate business possibilities into realities.

 - Communicate with key stakeholders in a more strategic, influential, and efficient fashion to accelerate the adoption of recommended changes.